aharpervc/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Prefixes and Postfixes

-There are several ways how to edit prefix or postfix of the label.
-The easiest way is to use tokens through the {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} method:
+To add a prefix or a postfix to the labels use {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} method with the token:

 ```
 chart.yAxis().labels().textFormatter("${%Value}");
 ```

-The code above shows the axis value with the dollar sign as prefix.
-Also, it's possible to set a formatting function.
-This code recalculates the dollar-axis values into euro and sets the euro sign as a prefix:
+Or you can create a formatting function and so more.
+This code recalculates the dollar-axis values into euro and sets the euro sign as the prefix:

 ```
-chart.yAxis(1).labels()textFormatter(function(){
+chart.yAxis().labels().textFormatter(function(){
   var value = this.value;
   // scale USD to EUR and rouns the result
   value = Math.round(value*0.7094716);